jaymorelli96/jaymorelli/content/posts/git-worktree/index.md

 - All my worktrees lives under a hidden directory called `wortrees`
 - `main` is the only branch that is not in a worktree

-I am using an [empty remote example repository](https://github.com/jaymorelli96/worktrees), feel free to use to practice, create your own* or play a bit with an existing repository.
+I am using an [empty remote example repository](https://github.com/jaymorelli96/worktrees), feel free to use to practice, create your own or play a bit with an existing repository.

-*_If you create a new repository, you must first push main to up stream otherwise you won't be able to create worktrees_
+If do you create a new repository with `git init`, you must first push main to up stream otherwise you won't be able to create worktrees

 ```bash
 git clone https://github.com/jaymorelli96/worktrees